- Texas' Black Market In Paper License Plates Is Costing Toll Agencies Millions

 DRJTBC Gets Compliments On New Facility For Walkers and Bikers

 The Intelligencer reports, the Delaware River Joint Toll Bridge Commission (DRJTBC) is getting high marks for its new Scudder Falls Shared-Use Path, the centerpiece of which is a 1,587-foot-long walkway on the upstream span of the Scudder Falls (I-295) Toll Bridge.
 After its opening last week it got “great reviews” from early users, including members of a local running club.
 The newspaper notes that the facility is “one of a kind.
-It’s really the only bridge spanning the Delaware which can handle bicyclists riding and pedestrian traffic moving at the same time.”Alternative Transportation Delaware River Joint Toll Bridge Commission (DRJTBC) New Jersey Pennsylvania
+It’s really the only bridge spanning the Delaware which can handle bicyclists riding and pedestrian traffic moving at the same time.”Alternative and Active Transportation Delaware River Joint Toll Bridge Commission (DRJTBC) New Jersey Pennsylvania

 These are just some of the toll industry developments TRN is following.